 How do I book an appointment?

 1. Self schedule online- Use our website "Book Now" buttons to lead you to the open appointment page or click on the tab at the top of the page for "Services and Booking" to get to the tabs that say "Book Now" under your service that you wish to book.
 You will see a calendar.
 Click on the date that works for you and available appointment times will show.
 Dates with available appointments will have a dot on the day.
 Click on the appointment time you want and a page will load for you to input your information.
 If you aren't sure exactly what service you are interested in, please feel free to book a general consultation.
 Once you successfully book your appointment, you will receive a confirmation email.

 2. Call 614-642-2779.
 We can schedule you for an appointment over the phone.
 Please leave a message if we are not able to get to the phone and we will call you back.

-Botox, Dysport and Xeomin are neuromodulators that block the signaling from the nerve to the muscle, causing the muscle to no longer move.
+Botox and Dysport are neuromodulators that block the signaling from the nerve to the muscle, causing the muscle to no longer move.
 Each of these medications have different formulations, but how they work is more or less the same.
 When the muscles no longer move, this causes wrinkles and fine lines to "fall out", giving a smoother and more youthful appearance.

-Why do people call Botox, Dysport and Xeomin "Toxin"?
+Why do people call Botox and Dysport "Toxin"?

 How do I know how many "units" to expect?